You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 Welcome, cannabis growers!

-This is our cannabis bubbleponics grow guide to get you started growing marijuana with the Stealth Hydro Bubbleponics system, or any other similar 'Top Fed Deep Water Culture' hydroponic grow systems (aka 'Bubblers').
+This is our cannabis bubbleponics grow guide to get you started growing marijuana with any 'Top Fed Deep Water Culture' hydroponic grow systems (aka 'Bubblers').

 Somewhere out in the internet, a gracious fellow named Roseman made growing cannabis in water seem accessible to a lot of people.
 Now there are dozens of "bubbleheads" who grow marijuana using bubbleponics.
 Hopefully this step-by-step walkthrough will make growing weed with bubbleponics even easier for you and others to get started!